Caroline Flack: Personal life

 Flack had long-term mental health issues, attempting suicide and self-harming on various occasions as a young presenter and actress.
 She was known not to take the criticism that came with fame well, and TV producer Anna Blue said that "she just wasn't emotionally wired to deal with all the problems that came with being famous".

 She dated Prince Harry in 2009, but the relationship ended quickly after the media began reporting on it, according to both of their autobiographies.
-In 2011, she had a brief relationship with One Direction member Harry Styles.
+In 2011, she briefly dated Harry Styles when he was 17.
 Around 2014 and 2015, she was in a relationship with Sam Smith's manager Jack Street.
 She was briefly engaged to the reality TV personality Andrew Brady in 2018, and dated the rugby player Danny Cipriani in 2019.

 On 13 December 2019, Flack was charged with assaulting her boyfriend, tennis player Lewis Burton, after an incident reported by Burton at her Islington flat the previous morning.
 Police found Flack covered in blood when they arrived, and they reported that she admitted that she had struck Burton (saying "I did it, I whacked him round the head like that"), before warning them she would kill herself.
-Her inquest later found that Flack had hit and attacked Burton while he slept as she thought he was cheating, and that Burton had sustained a head wound.
+Her inquest later found that Flack had hit and attacked Burton while he slept as she thought he was cheating on her, and that Burton had sustained a head wound.
 On 17 December, Flack stood down from hosting Love Island in order to "not detract attention from the upcoming series".

 It was later reported that Flack was glad for the break from her hosting role as she was experiencing "personal issues" and had been suffering from an emotional breakdown for "a very long time".
 Despite this, the show's producers said that the "door was open" for a possible future return as host.
 Flack pleaded not guilty to the charges at Highbury Corner Magistrates' Court on 23 December 2019.
 Her solicitor told the court that Burton did not support the prosecution and that "he is not the victim, as he would say, he was a witness".
 She was released on bail with the condition that she not contact Burton and was due to stand trial on 4 March 2020.
 Burton posted an affectionate Valentine's Day message on his Instagram profile the day before she died.
 Flack's management criticised the Crown Prosecution Service (CPS) for continuing with what her management termed a "show trial", even after Burton decided not to support the prosecution.
 The CPS chief prosecutor responded that he was unaware of Flack's background and that "You cannot do what you think is popular".